A look at the design, market and legacy of Victorian pottery

 Loch Ard Gorge

 Miller was a member of a firm that had bought the salvage rights to the Loch Ard for £2,120 ten days after the disaster.
-After McGillivray abandoned the peacock on the shore, a storm washed the peacock back into the sea.
+After McGillivray abandoned the peacock on the shore, a storm on June 12 washed the peacock back into the sea.
 Miller and Keys had to save it from the ocean for a second time.
-Before they had a chance to bring the peacock inland, another storm washed the peacock back into the sea.
+Before they had a chance to bring the peacock inland, another storm on June 17 washed the peacock back into the sea.
 Now, the peacock had been lost and rescued three times from the ocean.
 When McGillivray first brought the peacock to shore he claimed it was intact except for a chip on the beak.
 After the third attempt to bring the peacock to land Keys claimed that the bird had the head broken off.

 The Loch Ard peacock on display at the Flagstaff Hill